 These are the questions we hear most from Dixie County landowners around Cross City, especially about APN-only submissions, remote closings, inherited land.

-Most Dixie County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Dixie County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Dixie County, including areas around Cross City, Old Town, and nearby communities.